CJBrunton/Airbnb-Scraping/README.md

 -   Improve the DOM manipulation that has been used on the current data to be more robust and reliable when pulling the information.

 -   Retrieve the list of amenities that have been asked for, this has currently been left due to the time constraint of a few hours.
-I could pull all amenities but not idetify which were unavailable, I made the decision that not listing amenties would be better than listing incorrect/unavailable ones at this time.
+I could pull all amenities but not identify which were unavailable, I made the decision that not listing amenties would be better than listing incorrect/unavailable ones at this time.

 -   Add some tests around the script to improve on the timeout and try/catch error handling.

 -   More robust error handling around puppeteer

--   As an output in a full project you could send the scraped data to an api endpoint to insert to a db.
+-   As an output in a full project you could send the scraped data to an api endpoint to insert to a database.

--   Add linting and editor config to the file for others (I would use companies best practice), prettier has been used locally.
+-   Add linting and editor config to the file for others (I would use the company's best practice), prettier has been used locally.